ironss/gpx-calculator/README.md

 gpx-calculator
 ==============

-After you have finished a race, you can view your track using any one of a number of online or installed applications.
+After you have finished a race, you can view your GPS track using any one of a number of online or installed applications.
 However, I have not found one that will add index markers to the track at regular time or distance intervals, and display the time